 Add shelves and storage space

 An easy way to reduce the clutter of your basement and implement additional storage strategies is to install shelves along the walls.
-This will allow you to organise and add style to your area.
+This will allow you to organize and add style to your area.

-Implement mould fighting strategies
+Implement mold fighting strategies

 Add natural light

 If you are able to install windows in your basement but haven’t done so, you’re missing out.
 Natural lighting will reduce the fake, dark feeling your basement might generate and transform the area into a livable space.
 Large egress windows also double as excellent fire escape options.
 When picking the paint for your basement opt for light tones which will reduce the “hole in the ground” feeling and further brighten the area.
 Remember to opt for toxin-tree paints that emit little or no odors during application so that your movie nights aren’t ruined by headaches for weeks after.

 Yes, you can have another toilet